-Great Basin Bristlecone Gin is fermented and distilled in house from Cache Valley Red Winter Wheat and Pumpernickel Rye grown by Jake Burtenshaw in Idaho Falls, ID.
+Great Basin Bristlecone Gin is fermented and distilled in house from Cache Valley Red Winter Wheat and Pumpernickel Rye grown near the Idaho – Utah border.
 It is then cold-macerated with Tips of Evergreen, Juniper, Fennel, Angelic Root, Coriander seed, and citrus peel.
 An aromatic bouquet made for a classic martini.

 Great Basin Bristlecone Pines are remarkable for their great age and ability to survive adverse growing conditions.
 In fact, it seems one secret to their longevity is the harsh desert stretching from Utah to California, in which most Bristlecone Pines grow.